Ladder99/ladder99/docs/pages/architecture.md

 # Architecture

-Data flows from devices through the Adapter, Agent, and Application to the Database and Visualizer.
+Data flows from devices through the Adapter, Agent, and Relay to the Database and Visualizer.

 ## Diagram